Cíarraige

-The Ciarraige were a population-group recorded in the early historic era in Ireland.
+The Cíarraige were a population-group recorded in the early historic era in Ireland.

 Origins

 The word Ciarraige means the people of Ciar.
 Ciar was the illegitimate son of Fergus, the King of Ulster.
 After being banished from the Court of Cruachan, Ciar sought refuge in Munster.
 There he gained the territory for the first branch of Ciarraige, which he called Ciarraige Luachra.

 Branches

 The Cíarraige were a people found scattered over much of Ireland.
 Known branches were: